 Helpful Books and Essays about Writing

 Mark Tredinnick, Writing Well: The Essential Guide.
 Cambridge: Cambridge University Press, 2008.
 (First published in 2006 by University of New South Wales Press, as The Little Red Writing Book.)
 Possibly the best writing book.
-This is the first of two books for all students to read.

 John Trimble, Writing with Style: Conversations on the Art of Writing.
 Englewood